PI-R-D-Inc-CA/.github/profile/README.md

 ## INTRO:

-PI R&D Inc. is a small developer-run corporation devoted to Scientific Research and Development 🔬.
-Based in Saskatchewan, Canada 🇨🇦.
+PI R&D Inc. is a small private developer-run corporation devoted to Scientific Research and Development 🔬.
+Based in Saskatchewan, 🇨🇦.

+## CONTRIBUTIONS:

+Contributions to open-source projects may be made, however, no compensation will be provided and most open source software will be licensed with MIT or an equivalently permissive license.

+### FUN FACTS:

+- Saskatchewan regularly has temperatures from +30C in the summer, to -30C in the winter!
+Talk about range!

 <!--